cloudberry-contrib/cbcopy/README.md

   cbcopy [flags]

 Flags:
       --append                           Append destination table if it exists --compression                      Transfer the compression data, instead of the plain data --copy-jobs int                    The maximum number of tables that concurrently copies, valid values are between 1 and 512 (default 4)
       --data-only                        Only copy data, do not copy metadata --data-port-range string           The range of listening port number to choose for receiving data on dest cluster (default "1024-65535")
       --dbname strings                   The database(s) to be copied, separated by commas --debug                            Print debug log messages
       --dest-dbname strings              The database(s) in destination cluster to copy to, separated by commas --dest-host string                 The host of destination cluster (default "127.0.0.1") --dest-port int                    The port of destination cluster (default 5432) --dest-schema strings              The schema(s) in destination database to copy to, separated by commas --dest-table strings               The renamed dest table(s) for include-table, separated by commas --dest-table-file string           The renamed dest table(s) for include-table-file, The line format is "dbname.schema.table"
-      --dest-user string             The user of destination cluster (default "gpadmin") --exclude-table strings        Copy all tables except the specified table(s), separated by commas --exclude-table-file string    Copy all tables except the specified table(s) listed in the file, The line format is "dbname.schema.table"
+      --dest-tablespace string           Create all database objects in the specified tablespace on destination database --dest-user string                 The user of destination cluster (default "gpadmin") --exclude-table strings            Copy all tables except the specified table(s), separated by commas --exclude-table-file string        Copy all tables except the specified table(s) listed in the file, The line format is "dbname.schema.table"
       --full                             Copy full data cluster
       --global-metadata-only             Only copy global metadata, do not copy data --help                             Print help info and exit
       --include-table strings            Copy only the specified table(s), separated by commas, in the format database.schema.table
       --include-table-file string        Copy only the specified table(s) listed in the file, The line format is "dbname.schema.table"
-      --ip-mapping-file string       ip mapping file (format, ip1:ip2) --metadata-jobs int            The maximum number of metadata restore tasks, valid values are between 1 and 512 (default 2)
+      --metadata-jobs int                The maximum number of metadata restore tasks, valid values are between 1 and 512 (default 2)
-      --metadata-only                Only copy metadata, do not copy data --on-segment-threshold int     Copy between coordinators directly, if the table has smaller or same number of rows (default 1000000)
+      --metadata-only                    Only copy metadata, do not copy data --on-segment-threshold int         Copy between Coordinators directly, if the table has smaller or same number of rows (default 1000000)
       --owner-mapping-file string        Object owner mapping file, The line format is "source_role_name,dest_role_name" --quiet                            Suppress non-warning, non-error log messages
       --schema strings                   The schema(s) to be copied, separated by commas, in the format database.schema --schema-mapping-file string       Schema mapping file, The line format is "source_dbname.source_schema,dest_dbname.dest_schema"
-      --source-host string           The host of source cluster (default "127.0.0.1") --source-port int              The port of source cluster (default 5432) --source-user string           The user of source cluster (default "gpadmin") --statistics-file string       Table statistics file
+      --source-host string               The host of source cluster (default "127.0.0.1") --source-port int                  The port of source cluster (default 5432) --source-user string               The user of source cluster (default "gpadmin") --tablespace-mapping-file string   Tablespace mapping file, The line format is "source_tablespace_name,dest_tablespace_name"
-      --statistics-jobs int          The maximum number of collecting statistics tasks, valid values are between 1 and 64512 (default 4)
-      --statistics-only              Only collect statistics of source cluster and write to file --tablespace string            Create objects in this tablespace --truncate                     Truncate destination table if it exists prior to copying data --validate                     Perform data validation when copy is complete (default true) --verbose                      Print verbose log messages
+      --truncate                         Truncate destination table if it exists prior to copying data --validate                         Perform data validation when copy is complete (default true) --verbose                          Print verbose log messages
       --version                          Print version number and exit
       --with-global-metadata             Copy global metadata objects (default: false)
 ```